alex996/project-templates/node-webpack/readme.md

 - Finished [Stage 4 proposals](https://github.com/tc39/proposals/blob/master/finished-proposals.md) land within a frequent [release cycle](https://github.com/nodejs/Release#release-schedule)

 - `import/export` syntax can be enabled with [`esm`](https://github.com/standard-things/esm)
-  - do note that it incurs a small runtime cost though
+  - do note that it incurs a small runtime cost though (just like `source-map-support`)
   - otherwise, you could bundle them, e.g. with `webpack`

 - ES6 modules are behind an [experimental flag](https://nodejs.org/api/esm.html) and will be supported natively